Ym767/STAT-628---Module-2/README.md

 - `code/`: Contains the main code files for the project.
     - `app.R`: The R script to run the Shiny app for body fat prediction.
-    - `Group6_maincode.Rmd`: An R Markdown file containing the main analysis and methodology.
+    - `Group6_maincode.Rmd`: A R Markdown file containing the main analysis and methodology.

 - `data/`: Stores the datasets used in this project.
     - `BodyFat.csv`: The original dataset used for building the prediction model.
     - `cleaned_data.csv`: The cleaned data obtained after preprocessing.

+- `presentation documents/`: Stores the document files used to explain this project.
+    - `STAT628 Group6.pptx`: The presentation file for the project.
+    - `Executive Summary.pdf` : A 2-page executive summary of data cleaning, analysis, and discussion of model.

 - `image/`: Contains images and plots that might be used in the analysis, presentation, or within the Shiny app.
 Each subfolder or image corresponds to different aspects or sections of the analysis.

 - `README.md`: Provides an overview and explains the repository structure (this file).

-- `STAT 628 Group6.pptx`: Presentation slides for the model.

-- `Executive Summary.pdf`: 2-page executive summary of data cleaning, analysis, and discussion of model.
 ## Body Fat Prediction App

 You can access the Body Fat Prediction App developed based on our model directly via the following link: